meetecho/janus-gateway/README.md

 on Ubuntu or Debian, unless you're using a recent version (e.g., Ubuntu 14.04 LTS).
 In that case, you'll have to [install it manually](http://www.opus-codec.org).

+In case you're interested in compiling the sample Event Handler plugin, you'll need to install the development version of libcurl as well (usually `libcurl-devel` on Fedora/CentOS, `libcurl4-openssl-dev` on Ubuntu/Debian).

 If your distro ships a pre-1.5 version of libsrtp, it may be better to uninstall that version and [install 1.5 manually](https://github.com/cisco/libsrtp/releases).
 In fact, 1.4.x is known to cause several issues with WebRTC.
 Installation